Intel-bigdata/SSM/docs/small-file-solution.md

 Use Cases
 =========

 We want to optimize and solve the small files problem in 3 cases, for both read and write.
-We also support compaction for existing small files in an HDFS cluster.
+We also support compaction for existing small files in a HDFS cluster.

 ### 1. Write new small file